arjunperi/Brick-Breaker-Game/doc/PLAN.md

  the game flows smoothly into the next level with a passage.
 This continuity seems like it requires a different type of code structure, but it adds to the gameplay.

  * Super breakout is another variant we think is interesting becasue of the different types of power-ups that can be implemented.
 By adding power-ups, the game becomes a lot more fun and adds another level of depth.
+We think that this variant allows for a lot of creativity in the power-ups we might want to implement.

 #### Block Ideas